rhatchet/DesiPizza/README.md

 ##Contact inforation:

-If you have any query about this app, please send an email to either rswathi@pdx.edu or sarishma@pdx.edu
+For any queries related to this project, please feel free to contact us.
+Email: rswathi@pdx.edu
+       sarishma@pdx.edu